Digital Retouch Artists

 If you enjoy retouching and/or are skilled and wish to help other photographers with their retouching, and are not already a DRA, we encourage you to please apply as a Digital Retouch Artist!

 Skills Criteria & Evaluation Process

 Requirements: Advanced Photoshop ability and software.
 Other retouching programs may be used, but Photoshop is mandatory for the advanced level of retouching often needed for our services.

-Once your application has been received, you will be provided four (4) sample images to retouch via email and those will be evaluated by the NILMDTS DRA Application Review Team.
+Once your application has been received, you will be provided four (4) sample images to retouch via email and those will be evaluated by the NILMDTS Volunteer Application Committee.
 This Team consists of experienced Digital Retouch Artists who will score your application.
-An application must score at least 28 out of 40 points to be considered for approval.
-We use a 0-10 scoring system (0 is lowest and 10 is highest).
+An application must score at least 40 out of 80 points to be considered for approval.
+We use a 0-20 scoring system (0 is lowest and 20 is highest).